ImErvin/Theory-of-Algorithms/README.md

 ```

 Now simply open any of the solutions in DrRacket and run the scripts.
-If you have any issues with running the scripts please contact me github.
+If you have any issues with running the scripts please contact me on github.